 |Year 7||Year 8|

-During this term students will begin to work with script extracts and will learn group devising skills.
+During this term students will begin to work with script extracts and will learn group devising skills using theatre practitioners and a variety of genres to suit the individual students.

 Performance skills should be reinforced throughout and students should now be developing a much stronger awareness of the audience in the work created and performed.

-During this time students will take their GCSE Unit 3 group practical exam.
-This requires students to take on a performance role or a performance support role (lighting, sound, set, costume or masks/make-up) in a group student devised play or edited version of an existing script, based on a theme, selected by the examination board.
+During this term students will devise a performance using an influential theatre practitioner for their Component 1 exam and write a creative log and evaluation of their performance.
+This requires students to take on a performance role or a performance support role (lighting, sound, set, costume or masks/make-up) in a group student devised play, based on a theme, selected by the examination board.

 Trips, activities and clubs